Rigorous Bounds on Light-by-Light Scattering: Introduction

 With these values, \eqref{eq:Lagrwitha1a2intro} agrees with the famous Euler--Heisenberg Lagrangian, written down in the 1930's as a precursor to quantum electrodynamics (QED) \cite{Euler:1936oxn,Euler:1935zz,Heisenberg:1935qt}.\footnote{ A proper time parametrization was developed within the QED framework in \cite{Schwinger:1951nm}.
-See also \cite{Dunne:2004nc} for a modern discussion.}
+See also \cite{Dunne:2004nc} for a modern discussion.} At higher energies, the contributions from heavier charged particles of the Standard Model become important \cite{Jikia:1993tc, Gounaris:1998qk, Bern:2001dg}.

-Additional contributions coming from physics beyond the Standard Model, such as a light axion, could alter this prediction, see section~\ref{sec:treelevel}.
+Additional contributions coming from physics beyond the Standard Model, such as a light axion, could alter these predictions, see section~\ref{sec:treelevel}.
 This has triggered several experimental efforts to measure deviations from \eqref{eq:QED}.
 The Wilson coefficients in the Euler--Heisenberg Lagrangian may be observed in a magnetic birefringence experiment, where a strong applied magnetic field gives rise to an anisotropy in the optical index proportional to $a_2-a_1$.\footnote{ Restoring units, we have $n_\parallel-n_\perp=\frac{16\hbar^3}{c^5\mu_0}(a_2-a_1)B_{\mathrm{ext}}^2=3A_eB_{\mathrm{ext}}^2$ with $A_e=1.32\cdot 10^{-24}\, \mathrm T^{-2}$.
 At $2.5\, \mathrm T$, the measured birefringence is $(12\pm17)\cdot 10^{-23}$, which is not sufficient to distinguish the Euler--Heisenberg Lagrangian from the free photon $a_1=a_2=0$ \cite{Ejlli:2020yhk}. } In addition, in a direct scattering experiment $\gamma\gamma\to\gamma\gamma$ of unpolarized beams, the total cross-section at leading order is proportional to $a_1^2+a_2^2-2/3 a_1 a_2$ (see \emph{e.g.}\ \cite{Costantini:1971cj}).